nicehash/NiceHashMiner-Archived/README.md

 My NVIDIA video card(s) is/are not detected.
 > Make sure to install latest official NVIDIA drivers from here: http://www.nvidia.com/Download/index.aspx
-> Also check weather your card has Compute capability (version) 2.1, 3.x or 5.x, check here: https://en.wikipedia.org/wiki/CUDA#Supported_GPUs
+> Also check whether your card has Compute capability (version) 2.1, 3.x or 5.x, check here: https://en.wikipedia.org/wiki/CUDA#Supported_GPUs

 My AMD video card(s) is/are not detected.
 > Make sure to install latest official AMD drivers from here: http://support.amd.com/en-us/download
-> Also check weather your card supports OpenCL, check "OpenCL" column here: https://en.wikipedia.org/wiki/List_of_AMD_graphics_processing_units
+> Also check whether your card supports OpenCL, check "OpenCL" column here: https://en.wikipedia.org/wiki/List_of_AMD_graphics_processing_units

 I am having issues with my AMD GPU drivers.
 > We recommend you to use 15.7.1 version of AMD GPU display drivers.
 The latest Crimson drivers are also supported, but optimal speed for the majority of algorithms can be achieved by using 15.7.1 version.
 This version can be <a href="http://support.amd.com/en-us/download/desktop/legacy?product=legacy3&os=Windows+7+-+64" target="_blank">downloaded here</a>.